The best Black Friday deals 2019 in the UK

 It's worth remembering that Cyber Monday on December 2 is also a 'thing', although far less of a concern in the UK - we're expecting very few new sales the Monday after Black Friday, but there will still be a load of discounts running and we'll be showing you the best of them.

-Many products are seeing fantastic price slashes now, so there's no reason to wait for Black Friday if you see something you like below - and you can always return it if you find a better deal elsewhere.

 Black Friday is wide-ranging this year, and we've found specific discounts from a variety of the UK's top retailers, although many other smaller shops are getting in on the action too.
-If you want to miss out on all the carefully-selected deals we've found for you (or want something wider than the world of tech) and just want to browse the retailers yourself, we've rounded up some other Black Friday sales we've seen online... but please do keep this page open and come back.
-We'll miss you otherwise:
+If you want to miss out on all the carefully-selected deals we've found for you (or want something wider than the world of tech) and just want to browse the retailers yourself, we've rounded up some other Black Friday sales we've seen online:

 Black Friday deals from around the web: